 If you don’t yet understand why the Wild Atlantic Way is one of Europe’s top 10 Instagrammed road trips, this stretch will make it crystal-clear.
 The magnificent Cliffs of Moher run for 14km at the southwestern edge of County Clare—but they look like they’re never-ending.

 Brave hikers will be rewarded at the top with views that are to die for, especially on a clear day when you can see the Aran Islands in Galway Bay.
-Walk up to O’Brien’s Tower for an Instagram-worthy picture.
+Walk up to O’Brien’s Tower for an Instagram-worthy picture on one of the best road trips in Europe.

 Section 3: Galway